f3mf/gdo/docs/knowledge-organization/metadata-analysis.md

 ## Leveraging APIs

-Having access to metadata in its raw form, typically a JSON file, can offer great insights into its underlying structure, the descriptive fields used, and additional information beyond that visible on online collection websites.
+Having access to metadata in its raw form, typically a JSON file outputted from a server or a bibliographic record, can offer great insights into its underlying structure, the descriptive fields used, and additional information beyond that visible on online collection websites.

 Some collection management software offers compatibility with the [Open Archives Initiative Protocol for Metadata Harvesting](https://www.openarchives.org/pmh/) (OAI-PMH), a protocol that enables repositories to expose their metadata in a standardized way for aggregation purposes.
 It relies on Dublin Core as a lingua franca of exchange, with the drawback that the simplification of structured records can lead to the conflation of distinct fields, where the original context of the data can no longer be traced.